 "Intercultural Competency and the Sunday Homily" by Fr.
 Allan Figueroa Deck

-Touchstones for Preaching: A series of lectures (videos, transcripts available for download) from Boston College School of Theology and Ministry in partnership with The Church in the 21st Century Center prepared to support priests, deacons, and lay preachers in developing their preaching skills.
+-Touchstones for Preaching: A series of lectures (videos, transcripts available for download) from Boston College School of Theology and Ministry in partnership with The Church in the 21st Century Center prepared to support priests, deacons, and lay preachers in developing their preaching skills.
+Includes sections on preaching in particualr settings (weddings, funerals, on justice, to children).

-Flesh Made Word: A new on-line preaching collection in a multimedia format, this series will introduce the viewer to the art of crafting a homily through a variety of preaching approaches.
+-Flesh Made Word: An on-line preaching collection in a multimedia format, this series will introduce the viewer to the art of crafting a homily through a variety of preaching approaches.
 Much of the material is visual, and the examples are designed to explore a wide range of preaching methods, styles and techniques.

 Article Series: Deacon Newsletter